symfony/symfony-docs/reference/constraints/Bic.rst

 This constraint is used to ensure that a value has the proper format of an `Business Identifier Code (BIC)`.
-BIC is an internationally agreed means to uniquely identify both financial and non-financiel institutions.
+BIC is an internationally agreed means to uniquely identify both financial and non-financial institutions.

 +----------------+-----------------------------------------------------------------------+
 | Applies to     | :ref:`property or method<validation-property-target>`                 |